madetech/blog/posts/vim_considered_harmful.md

 With poorly designed programs, you might end up with a few balls unrelated to the problem that you are trying to solve.

-You end up having to keep unrelated things in your head, robbing you of your capacity to think clearly about the actual problem you are trying to solve.
+You end up having to keep unimportant things in your head, robbing you of your capacity to think clearly about the actual problem you are trying to solve.

 Vim could end up throwing even more balls into the mix.
 Many more.